9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Do you dream of making money from a blog?
 Well, it helps significantly if you choose one of the right types of blogs that are set up from the start to generate revenue.

-Even if you’re feeling your idea may be unrealistic, I’m here to tell you it’s definitely possible to make money from a blog.
+Even if you’re feeling your idea may be unrealistic, I’m here to tell you it’s possible to make money from a blog.
 I’m an example of this in practice.
-These days, I’m a full-time blogger, podcaster and content marketing consultant.
-I’ve worked with Fortune 500 brands and top startups—including LinkedIn, Google and Adobe to name a few.
+These days, I’m a full-time blogger, podcaster, and content marketing consultant.
+I’ve worked with Fortune 500 brands and top startups—including LinkedIn, Google, and Adobe, to name a few.

 My first business was a failure.
-But in the process of losing $6,537, I also learned a lot about digital marketing.
+But while losing $6,537, I also learned a lot about digital marketing.
 After that, I co-founded a phone case manufacturing company that’s still around today.

 Now, my blog here gets over 4 million readers each year and earned me more than $450,000 last year alone.
 In this guide, my goal is to walk you through all the best types of blogs you should consider starting—and we’ll cover the fundamentals of building a popular blog that makes money in your niche.